 This certificate is geared toward those with an academic background in Mechanical Engineering.

 Applicants must possess a baccalaureate degree.
-Applications are accepted for Fall by July 15th and Spring by November 1st.
+Applications are accepted for Fall, Spring, and Summer, on a rolling basis.
 Adult Career and Special Student Services (ACSSS) is the admitting office for all University Special students, including capstone certificate students.
 However, the department offering the capstone certificate program makes the final admission decision upon review of all applicant materials.

 Admission requirements for the Capstone Certificate are: